wp-plugins/cyclone-slider-2/README.txt

 5. Slideshow Settings

 == Changelog ==

+= 2.7.1 - 2013-08-23 =
+* Added Width Management option.
+Three options available: Responsive (default), Full width, and Fixed width.
+Templates that support this feature are Dark, Default, Standard and Thumbnails.
+* Added [Dark template](http://www.codefleet.net/cyclone-slider-2/templates/dark/) with RTL support.
+* Standard template is now the selected template when creating new sliders.
+* Moved Title and Description to Caption accordion in slide edit screen.
+* Returned other shortcode options removed in 2.7.0.
+All shortcode options restored except template.
+Template can only be changed in admin.
+* Fix caption text-align:left for templates standard, default and thumbnails along with RTL support.
+* Updated language files

 = 2.7.0 - 2013-09-19 - This is a major release =
 * Slider preview!